Joseph Crane Hartzell: Early life and family

-Joseph was born of Methodist parents on a farm near Moline, Illinois.
+Joseph was born to Methodist parents, Michael and Nancy, on a farm near Moline, Illinois.
 He was converted to the Christian faith as a boy.
-In 1863 he rescued four men from drowning in Lake Michigan and was honored by the City of Evanston, Illinois for his heroism.
+In 1863 he rescued four men from drowning in Lake Michigan and was honored by the City of Evanston, Illinois, for his heroism.
 In 1869 Joseph married Miss Jennie Culver of Chicago.

 Joseph earned his own education, entering upon an eleven years' course of study at the age of sixteen.
 He earned a B.D. degree in 1868 from Garrett Biblical Institute.
 Prior to this, he had received a B.A. degree from Illinois Wesleyan University.
 Illinois Wesleyan and Allegheny College both granted him the honorary degree of D.D. in 1875.
 He taught school for a period of time in the early and mid-1860s, before entering the ministry.

 Ordained ministry

 The Rev. Hartzell entered the Central Illinois Annual Conference in the fall of 1866, being appointed pastor of Pekin and Bloomington.
 In February 1870 he transferred to the Louisiana Annual Conference of the M.E.
 Church.
 He served for three years at Ames Chapel (later the St. Charles Avenue Methodist Church) in New Orleans.
 This was the only Methodist church in New Orleans to remain with the northern branch of the Church after the division over slavery in 1844.
 During the next nine years, Rev. Hartzell served as the Presiding Elder of various districts in the Louisiana Conference.
 For several years he also was a prominent member of the New Orleans School Board.

 In 1873 Rev. Hartzell began publication of The Southwestern Christian Advocate, which he carried as a private enterprise until its adoption as an official paper of the M.E.
 Church by the 1876 General Conference.
 He was editor of this paper until February 1881, when he resigned to become the Assistant Secretary of the Freedmen's Aid Society.
 At a General Conference he was elected Corresponding Secretary of the Freedmen's Aid and Southern Education Society, to which office he was re-elected by the 1892 General Conference.

+In 1874, Hartzell formally supported the ordination of a woman, Maggie Newton Van Cott, to preach in the Methodist Church.

+At the same time, Jennie Hartzell was working with the Freedwomen’s Aid Society and was an advocate for the education and training of African-American girls, publishing a book on the subject.